Skip links

 Chévere

-THE most common slang word in Venezuela.
+The most common slang word in Venezuela.
 The term refers to an idea, something or someone positive, nice, cool, friendly or amazing.

 • La fiesta estuvo chévere: The party was amazing.